jakubknejzlik/open-uptime/README.md

 # open-uptime

-OSS uptime monitoring tool based on serverless architecture
+Serverless uptime monitoring tool, run in AWS, strictly PAYG only (no minimal expenses).